CoderDojo-Content/Intermediate-Unity/en/CreatingYourGameWorld.md

 5. Now lets add something to control!
 From the "Prefabs" folder drag and drop the "Player" object onto your scene view.
 Set the **Transform** position to (0, 0, 0)

 6. Did you notice that the spaceship has a shadow?
 It doesn't look very good so, you can get rid of it.
-To select which objects the "Directional Light" applies to you use the **Culling Mask** property of the light and layers.
+To select which objects the "Directional Light" applies to you use the **Culling Mask** and **Layers** properties of the light.
 In the "Directional Light" **Inspector** click the "Layers" drop down on the top right.
     ![](assets/LightInspector.png)
 Click "Add Layer...".
 In the first open layer type "Background" and go back to the "Directional Light" **Inspector**.
 Click the **Culling Mask** drop down menu and select "Everything".
 Now deselect the "Background" in the **Culling Mask**.
 The **Culling Mask** will now say "Mixed...".
 Go to your "Background" object's **Inspector** and select the layer drop down menu and set it to the "Background" layer you just created.
 There will be no more shadow!